 “Currently, in six out of eight Australian states and territories, [changes in birth certificates] is surgery-based, we want it to be based on affirmed identity,” Goldner tells Amnesty.
 “In addition, there are no provisions for minors to change their birth certificates, even with parental approval.
 Transgender people need to be able to have their gender recorded accurately, and we want the process to be as respectful as possible.”

-Australia is also the only country in the world where children under 18 have to go through the Family Court system to access ‘stage two’ hormone treatments — the ingestion of oestrogen or testosterones. (‘Stage one’ being puberty blockers, which can be prescribed by doctors without court approval).
+Australia is also the only country in the world where children under 18 have to go through the Family Court system to access ‘stage two’ hormone treatments — the ingestion of estrogen or testosterones. (‘Stage one’ being puberty blockers, which can be prescribed by doctors without court approval).

 “I think we are so heavily oppressed that for now, we need to not only acknowledge that trans and gender diverse people are discriminated against, but take active steps to empower and elevate these voices”